Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

     #define GBP_PKT10_TIMEOUT_MS 400 in gbp_serial_io.cpp line 39
     Timeout_printing=0;  in Main_Decoder.m line 13

 This is the mode by default: with this settings images will be separated by the decoder if an after margin different than zero is detected.
 Most of the games are happy with that and in particular the Game Boy Camera.
-For 99% of the users this mode will be enough, no need to go farther.
+For most of the users this mode will be enough, no need to go farther.

 **Idle mode or printing with Timeout message**